Thermal History Asymmetry and Dissipation in Dense Colloidal Microgel Glasses: Introduction:

-Next, we performed temperature ramp experiments at 20$^{\circ}$C/min for $\Delta$T = 5$^{\circ}$C with suspensions of different effective volume fractions, $\phi_{\textit{eff}}$.
-Fig.~\ref {fig:schematicSMdifferentrates}(b) shows the approach of the storage modulus, G$^{\prime}$, towards $T_2$ for suspensions prepared at effective volume fractions varying between $\phi^{25^{\circ}C}_{\textit{eff}}$ = 1-2.3 at 25$^{\circ}C$.
-The inset in Fig.~\ref{fig:schematicSMdifferentrates}(b) displays the raw G$^{\prime}$ data during both heating and cooling processes.
-The asymmetry parameter, $\Delta$A, decreases with increase in $\phi^{25^{\circ}C}_{\textit{eff}}$.
-Since cooling constrains the particles while heating releases free volume, pathways to $T_2$ are expected to be distinct during heating and cooling.
-Given the thermoresponsivity of PNIPAM as discussed earlier in Fig.~\ref{fig:schematicphieffective}, the system relaxes more easily during the heating process as it navigates towards the target temperature $T_2$.
-Suspensions with lower effective volume fractions are comparatively less constrained \cite{ahuja2020two} and navigate distinct paths in the potential energy landscape as they relax under heating and cooling ramps.
-This results in the observed asymmetry in G${^\prime}$.
-Increasing the effective volume fraction drives the system towards kinetic arrest.
+We next performed temperature ramp experiments at 20$^{\circ}$C/min and $\Delta$T = 5$^{\circ}$C with suspensions prepared at different effective volume fractions, $\phi_{eff}$, at 25$^{\circ}$C. Fig.~\ref {fig:schematicSMdifferentrates}(b) shows the approach of the storage modulus, G$^{\prime}$, towards $T_2$ for suspensions prepared at effective volume fractions varying between $\phi_{eff}$ = 1-2.3 at 25$^{\circ}$C. The inset in Fig.~\ref{fig:schematicSMdifferentrates}(b) displays the raw G$^{\prime}$ data during both heating and cooling processes.
+The asymmetry parameter, $\Delta$A, calculated as described earlier, decreases with increase in $\phi_{eff}$.
+As previously discussed, free volume is created rapidly due to microgel particle deswelling when PNIPAM suspension temperature is increased.
+We note that the larger availability of free volume at lower $\phi_{eff}$ is reminiscent of the effects of suspension heating.
+Increasing $\phi_{eff}$, in contrast, is akin to cooling the suspension, with the constituent PNIPAM particles becoming increasingly constrained in both scenarios.
+This relationship highlights the dynamic interplay between temperature and particle confinement in thermoresponsive PNIPAM suspensions.
+To conclude, swelling and deswelling processes occur along different pathways in these systems and allow navigation through distinct routes in the potential energy landscape \cite{stillinger2002energy, hornig2012static}.
+This results in the observed asymmetries in G${^\prime}$ when temperature ramp rate and particle concentration are appropriately tuned.

+Increasing $\phi_{eff}$ beyond 1.6 drives the system towards kinetic arrest.
 This inhibits microgel dynamics due to the non-availability of free volume and restricts the relaxation of the system towards T$_2$.
-We note that the suspensions at the highest effective volume fractions are expected to be in a deeply supercooled or glassy state.
-The observed loss of asymmetry for these samples is a manifestation of their non-ergodic nature.
+We note that suspensions at the highest effective volume fractions are expected to be in a deeply supercooled or glassy state.
+The observed loss of asymmetry in these samples, as shown in Fig.~\ref{fig:schematicSMdifferentrates}(b), is a manifestation of their non-ergodic nature.

-\subsection{Asymmetry in $\phi_{\textit{eff}}$ during heating and cooling ramps}
+\subsection{Asymmetry in $\frac{d\phi_{\textit{eff}}{(T)}}{dt}$ during heating and cooling ramps}